 Lawsuit: GoDaddy is Charging Premium Fees for Inferior Servers

-The lawsuit, filed in March 2016 by consumer fraud class action attorneys, including Johnson Firm, claims GoDaddy, which describes itself as “the world’s largest technology provider dedicated to small businesses”, offered “Dedicated Servers” to consumers who were willing to pay a premium price for a non-shared and dedicated server.
+The lawsuit, filed in March 2016 by consumer fraud class action attorneys, including Linville Johnson, claims GoDaddy, which describes itself as “the world’s largest technology provider dedicated to small businesses”, offered “Dedicated Servers” to consumers who were willing to pay a premium price for a non-shared and dedicated server.
 However, the plaintiffs claim that GoDaddy’s assertion that its “Dedicated Servers” are dedicated servers is false and that the company does not in fact provide these dedicated servers as represented.

 Instead, it is asserted that GoDaddy is providing its dedicated server customers with virtualized private servers that may share the resources of a single physical server between multiple users.
 As a result, GoDaddy customers, who pay a substantial premium for dedicated server subscriptions, are in reality getting a lesser virtual private server product.

 After purchasing a Dedicated Server plan, the plaintiffs claim that they began to experience crippling performance issues relating to their dedicated server.
 After consulting with an independent server expert, the plaintiffs were informed by the IT consultant that GoDaddy is actually providing virtualized servers to its Premium clients rather than dedicated servers and that these virtualized servers are subject to performance issues more than the more expensive dedicated servers are.
 Therefore, the lawsuit alleges that the plaintiffs are paying more for server performance than they are actually receiving, that is, GoDaddy is charging the plaintiffs for superior service while actually providing inferior service to premium subscribers.

 The lawsuit claims: